 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Berkley on July 5, 2006 in paperback and has 272 pages.
+This cozy mystery is a paperback edition that was published by Berkley on July 5, 2006 and has 272 pages.